Upcoming Trainings & Workshops

 Coach Certification

-The Fair Futures Coach Assessment includes 10 sections, spanning the role of a Coach, coaching approaches, high school, college education, career development, and housing topics.
+The Fair Futures Coach Certification includes 3 parts: a Care4 Assessment; a Coaching Assessment comprised of 10 sections, spanning the role of a Coach, coaching approaches, high school, college education, career development, and housing topics; and a Practical Exam.

 One Degree Training